 commun des mortels

 Based in London, GB, we’re slow fashion and we don’t do mass anything.
-100% sweatshop free and completely transparent, we seek to prove that sustainable style is not an oxymoron.
+We are 100% sweatshop free and completely transparent.

 conscientious style with attitude

-We aim to supply fashion-conscious men with ethical, sustainable, luxurious options, in styles that are fashion forward and have staying power.
+We aim to supply fashion-conscious men with ethical, luxurious options, in styles that are fashion forward and have staying power.
 The longer you wear an item of clothing, the lower the ‘price per wear’, and so the more you can afford to pay up front, and the better it is for the environment.

 Why follow fast fashion?
 It’s hard to distinguish 2010 from 2016 photos of Lenny Kravitz in a black muscle tee.
 David Macklovitch has been wearing the same leather jacket, tee, plaid shirt combo since 2012.
 Kurt Cobain was wearing oversized tops, plaids and pyjama shirts in the 90s, and his style is still regularly referenced on catwalks, 30 years later.